The Leadership Cycle…are you in it?

-Do you feel stuck in your leadership, and spread too thin?
+Do you feel stuck in your leadership, or spread too thin?

 Let me tell you a story about my friend Magnus.